Revised October 2022

 When?
 If you’ve chosen plants suited to your hardiness zone, you can plant your seeds as soon as the soil is workable.
 Mulching will insulate the soil & protect your seeds from late, heavy frosts.

 How many seeds?
 We recommend planting 3+ seeds in the same location & then thinning to the strongest sapling in the Spring of the second year.

 *It is important to remove the hardware cloth as the tree grows or it will girdle the stem; killing the tree.
-Trim wires around the plant in Autumn after leaves have fallen & gently lift the mesh up & over the plant.

 Direct Seeding In A Nursery Bed

 If you haven’t settled on a permanent location, are growing plants for another property or are developing your foodscape with larger amounts of seedlings, using a nursery bed is the way to go.
 A nursery bed is a densely planted, temporary in-the-ground space for you to house your perennials.

 Everything discussed above applies to planting seeds in a nursery bed, with a few variations:

 How many seeds?
 In a nursery bed, we recommend planting 1-3 seeds in the same hole, depending on expected germination rates.